-A student pursuing a bachelor's degree is required to earn a minimum of 54 credits from general education courses with a minimum of one course from each of the three general education categories.
+A student pursuing a bachelor's degree is required to earn a minimum of 63 credits from general education courses with a minimum of one course from each of the three general education categories.
 General education courses present topics that contribute to the quality of life for all citizens and societies.
 The following three (3) categories comprise the disciplines of general education: (1) Mathematics & Science, quantitative and objective insight to increase understanding of the world we live in, i.e., math & digital literacy, algebra, biology, physics, environmental & engineering science, and astronomy; (2) Humanities, qualitative and subjective insight to increase appreciation of the world around us, i.e., the arts, language, logic, communications, and philosophy; and (3) Social Science, insight to increase perspectives of how societies and groups within societies develop, function, and are organized, i.e., sociology, political science, education, history, civics, and psychology.

-In addition to the general education courses, students take 85.5 credits, 19 core courses, 8 common core courses for all bachelor's programs and 11 program core courses which are specific to each program.
-The core courses of the BSBA program are designed to provide the tools necessary to address the business problems that face organizations today.
-They are designed to acquaint all students with an understanding of management and technology as they affect business, government, as well as non-profit organizations and to place these concepts in a cross-cultural and real-world context.
+In addition to the general education courses, students take 76.5 credits, 17 core courses, 7 common core courses for all bachelor's programs and 10 program core courses which are specific to each program.
+The core courses of the BSBA program are designed to provide the tools necessary to address the administrative problems that face organizations today and to place these concepts in a cross-cultural context.
+The courses acquaint students with an understanding of management and its interconnectedness with technology as it affects businesses and governments, and for-profit, non-profit, private, and public organizations.

-In addition to the core courses, students can personalize their course of study through a selection of eight (8) elective courses, for a total of 36 credits.
-Chosen in consultation with the student's advisor, these courses provide students with the specialized, focused training they need to develop their career or based on a student's interest.
+In addition to the core courses, students can personalize their course of study through a selection of 8 elective courses, for a total of 36 credits.
+Chosen in consultation with the student's advisor, these courses provide students with the specialized, focused training they need to develop their career in a specific concentration or based on a student's interest.
 Finally, in their last term, each student completes a 4.5-credit capstone course in which what has been learned during the student's program is brought together into a final project or report.